akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Soon.”

-She closed the door and leaned against the frame.
+She closed the door and leant against the frame.
 Her palm was still bandaged.
 Her ribs ached where the rope had bitten.
 But Godfrey was worse.
 He had taken a cut to his sword arm – shallow but long – and his hand was swollen where he had struck Sir Guy’s wrist.

 She found him by the hearth, staring at the embers.
 Alard had set two guards outside the door and two more at the lane.
 “No one will trouble you tonight,” the sergeant had said.
 “Sleep easy.”